Meet Our Pathology Residents & Fellows

 Sierra Amaya

-Sierra joined us from the Medical University of South Carolina College of Medicine, where she was co-president of Pathos, the MUSC pathology interest group, and invested in helping others through formal mentoring of both prospective and incoming medical students and participation in a non-profit clinic serving uninsured and underserved populations.
-Her undergraduate studies in microbiology and internship in public health will surely serve her well in today's medical world.
-In her downtime, she especially enjoys drawing and painting.
+Sierra joined us from the Medical University of South Carolina College of Medicine, where she was co-president of Pathos, the MUSC pathology interest group.
+She was invested in helping others through formal mentoring of both prospective and incoming medical students and participation in a non-profit clinic serving uninsured and underserved populations.
+Her undergraduate studies in microbiology and internship in public health will surely serve her well as she completes a medical microbiology fellowship next year here at BIDMC.
+In her downtime, she especially enjoys drawing/painting, reading, and spending time with her Corgi, Chowder.

 Maureen Dean

-Maureen joined us from the Ohio University Heritage College of Osteopathic Medicine, where she served as a teaching assistant in osteopathic manipulative medicine and studied a new technology to measure bone strength, bringing together her passion for athletics with her burgeoning medical career.
+Maureen joined us from the Ohio University Heritage College of Osteopathic Medicine, where she studied new technology to measure bone strength, bringing together her passion for athletics with her burgeoning medical career.
 In college, she ran competitively for Ohio University's division one cross country and track & field teams.
-She has continued to train through medical school and will hopefully be able to mentor us all in healthy work-life balance!
+She has continued to train through residency and leads a pathology run club!
+Next year she will be completing a fellowship in cytopathology at Dartmouth-Hitchcock Medical Center.

 Melissa Delio